javenisme/CurvaView/README.md

 CurvaView
 =========

-CurvaView will display a circle text
+CurvaView use to display a circle text.